ember-engines/ember-engines/README.md

 }
 ```

-Routeable engines interact with the parent application's router as if they are
+Routable engines interact with the parent application's router as if they are
 an extension of the parent application.
-A routeable engine's application route
+A routable engine's application route
 will be mounted wherever specified by the parent's route map (its "mountpoint").

 ### Route-less Engines